Sita Kalyanam (1934 Telugu film): Production

-Pinapala Venkata Dasu (P. V. Doss), who had previously built Minerva Talkies in Machilipatnam and Srikrishna Talkies in Repalle, relocated to Madras, where he established Vel Pictures.
+Pinapala Venkata Dasu (P. V. Doss), who had previously established Minerva Talkies in Machilipatnam and Srikrishna Talkies in Repalle, relocated to Madras, where he established Vel Pictures.
 He partnered with a few local Tamil individuals for this venture.
 Vel Pictures is considered to be the first Telugu talkie studio founded in Madras.
 Due to the lack of available studios at the time, the team rented the bungalow of the Pithapuram Raja and used temporary structures to facilitate film production.

 Their first project was Sita Kalyanam, which became the second talkie film produced by a Telugu filmmaker.
 The film was an adaptation of Prabhat Film Company's Tamil film of the same name.
 Directed by Chitrapu Narasimha Rao, with K. Ramnoth as the cinematographer and A. K. Sekhar overseeing art direction.
 It was the first Telugu talkie to incorporate outdoor sequences, setting it apart from other early productions.

 Music

 The soundtrack features devotional songs and verses relevant to the mythological theme.
 The film's songs, composed by Gali Penchala Narasimha Rao (Master Penchalayya), were well-received.